-The algorithm is a Lagrangian-relaxation algorithm.
-There is a large literature on Lagrangian-relaxation algorithms.
+The algorithm is a Lagrangian-relaxation (a.k.a.~price-directed decomposition, multiplicative weights) algorithm.
+Broadly, these algorithms work by replacing a set of hard constraints by a sum of smooth penalties, one per constraint, and then iteratively augmenting a solution while trading off the increase in the objective against the increase in the sum of penalties.
+Here the penalties are exponential in the constraint violation, and, in each iteration, only the first-order (linear) approximation is used to estimate the change in the sum of penalties.

+Such algorithms, which can provide useful alternatives to interior-point and Simplex methods, have a long history and a large literature.
 Bienstock gives an implementation-oriented, operations-research perspective \cite{Bienstock00Potential}.
-Arora et al.\ discuss them from a computer-science perspective, highlighting connections to other fields such as learning theory \cite{arora2005mwu}.
-Todd places them in the larger context of linear programming in general in his overview \cite{todd2002mfl}.
+Arora {\em et al.}\ discuss them from a computer-science perspective, highlighting connections to other fields such as learning theory \cite{arora2012multiplicative}.
+An overview by Todd places them in the context of general linear programming \cite{todd2002mfl}.

-For explicitly given packing and covering, the fastest previous Lagrangian-relaxation algorithm that we know of runs in time $O((\rows+\columns)\bar{\columns}\log(\inputsize)/\eps^2)$, where $\bar{\columns}$ is the maximum number of columns in which any variable appears \cite{Young01Sequential}.
-That algorithm works for mixed packing and covering --- a more general problem.
-One can improve that algorithm to run in time $O(\inputsize\log(\inputsize)/\eps^2)$ (an unpublished result), but this is still impractically slow for small $\eps$ and large $n$.
+The running times of algorithms of this type increase as the approximation parameter $\eps$ gets small.
+For algorithms that rely on linear approximation of the penalty changes in each iteration, the running times grow at least quadratically in $1/\eps$ (times a polynomial in the other parameters).
+For explicitly given packing and covering, the fastest previous such algorithm that we know of runs in time $O((\rows+\columns)\bar{\columns}\log(\inputsize)/\eps^2)$, where $\bar{\columns}$ is the maximum number of columns in which any variable appears \cite{Young01Sequential}.
+That algorithm applies to {\em mixed} packing and covering --- a more general problem.
+Using some of the techniques in this paper, one can improve that algorithm to run in time $O(\inputsize\log(\inputsize)/\eps^2)$ (an unpublished result), which is slower than the algorithm here for dense problems.

-For $U\doteq\max_{ij} \MM_{ij}/(b_i a_j)$, Grigoriadis and Khachiyan give an $O((\rows+\columns)\log(\inputsize)(U\,\opt)^2/\eps^2)$-time algorithm \cite{Grigoriadis95Sublinear}.
-A pre-processing step \cite[\S2.1]{Luby93Parallel} can ensure that this is at most $O((\rows+\columns)\log(\inputsize)(\min(r,c)/\eps)^4)$.
-Although impractical for general packing and covering problems, the algorithm is interesting in the following special case: given a two-player zero-sum matrix game with payoffs in $[-1,1]$, one wants to find mixed strategies that guarantee an expected payoff within an additive $\eps_+$ of optimal.
-For this case the time is $O((\rows+\columns)\log(\inputsize)/\eps_+^2)$, which can be {\em sub-linear} in the input size.
-Their result uses an unusual technique of coupling primal and dual algorithms, a technique that is central to our algorithm also.